-As you set financial goals and plot an investment strategy to meet them, you may find that an experienced, trustworthy, and savvy guide can be a tremendous help.
+Money managers can help individuals set financial goals, plot and implement investment strategies, and more.
+You may not think you need one, either, but an experienced, trustworthy, and savvy guide can be a tremendous help when trying to wrangle your finances.
 Amid the sea of financial professionals are money managers, who can take a hands-on approach with an investment portfolio.

 Before hiring a money manager, however, it’s important to understand what they do, how they get paid, and how they may differ from other financial professionals.